JPG Merge Tool

 JPG (JPEG) is a lossy image format ideal for photos.
 Merging JPG images into one creates a single file—useful for collages, before/after strips, or combining multiple photos.
 You can arrange images horizontally or vertically.
 The tool runs in your browser; your images never leave your device.

-When to use JPG Merger vs other formats
+When to use this format vs others

 Use JPG when your sources are photos and you want a small output file.
 JPG is best for photo collages and shared albums.
 Use PNG when you need transparency or lossless quality for graphics.
 Use WebP for a good balance of size and quality on the web.
 Use GIF when you need animation (animated GIFs can be merged frame-by-frame elsewhere).